earthboundkid/flowmatic/README.md

 </tr>
 </table>

-To create a context for tasks that is closed on the first error, use `flowmatic.DoContext`.
+To create a context for tasks that is cancelled on the first error, use `flowmatic.DoContext`.
-To create a context for tasks that is closed on the first success, use `flowmatic.DoContextRace`.
+To create a context for tasks that is cancelled on the first success, use `flowmatic.DoContextRace`.

 ```go